 Why does this happen?

-We live on a planet that has a thick atmosphere with lots of water vapor in it.
-Water is blue and absorbs some of the light.
-Objects that are further away have more “air stuff” in between them and your eyes.
-That means less of the light particles reach your eye’s rods and cones.
+Objects that are further away have more “air stuff” to contribute to this scattering in between them and your eyes.
+That means more light particles are bounces in random directions and do not reach your eye’s rods and cones.
 Therefore, less information is available and our brains perceives these distant objects as fuzzy, less colorful and dull.
 This natural phenomenon can be used to your benefit in your creative projects.